thomas-zahner/website/content/posts/atlassian-experience.md

 ![Network tab in Firefox when loading a small Confluence page, showing 382 requests and 18 megabyes of transferred data](/confluence-network-tab.png)

 This is for Confluence "cloud".
-Their onsite products do feel more responsive since their forntend is not as bloated and dynamic.
+Their onsite products are more responsive since their forntend is not as bloated and dynamic.
+A lot of things are rendered server-side and good old jQuery is used instead of React.
 But the page load times aren't fast either.
 In fact, we had to upgrade our servers where we hosted Confluence after some time, because the Java application began to crash with `OutOfMemoryError`s.